NETWAYS/fundamentals4puppet-training/sections/modules/03_parameterized_classes.md

 ****

-* Promote the variable $ensure to be a parameter that handle the apache service
+* Promote the variable "$ensure" to be a parameter that handles the apache service
-* and a parameter $enable to set the behavoir during the system start.
+* Add a parameter "$enable" to set the behavoir during the system start
-* Add a boolean parameter $ssl managing ssl support.
+* Add a boolean parameter "$ssl" managing ssl support

 To add ssl support on CentOS installing the package mod_ssl and reloading the apache web service is enough.
 Optionally you can add Debian support.

 * Add a smoke test for a stopped webserver
-* and one to test enable for ssl
+* And a smoke test to test "$enable" for ssl

 !SLIDE supplemental solutions